-Peroxydisulfuric Acid is a colourless solid and one of the most powerful peroxyacid oxidants available.
-Peroxydisulfuric Acid is an inorganic compound with the chemical formula H2S2O8.
-It can be generated from potassium or ammonium persulfate in acidic solution.
-It is an anhydride of sulphuric and peroxydisulfuric acid and may be prepared by oxidation of oleum with ozone or hydrogen peroxide.
-Also called Marshall’s acid, peroxydisulfuric acid can be produced by electrolyzing an aqueous solution containing sulfate ions in an electrolysis reactor should be produced by electrolyzing.
+Peroxydisulphuric Acid is a colourless solid and one of the most powerful peroxyacid oxidants available.
+Peroxydisulphuric Acid is an inorganic compound with the chemical formula H2S2O8.
+It can be generated from potassium or ammonium persulphate in an acidic solution.
+Also called Marshall’s acid, peroxydisulphuric acid can be produced by electrolyzing an aqueous solution containing sulphate ions in an electrolysis reactor should be produced by electrolyzing.

-Other names – persulfuric acid, sulfo oxy hydrogen sulfate
+Other names – persulphuric acid, sulphoxy hydrogen sulphate

-- Peroxydisulfuric Acid dissolves in water forms hydrogen peroxide and sulphuric acid.
+- Peroxydisulphuric Acid dissolves in water to form hydrogen peroxide and sulphuric acid.
 The chemical equation is given below.

 H2S2O8 + 2H2O → H2O2 + 2H2SO4

-- Peroxydisulfuric Acid reacts with silver nitrate in aqueous medium forms silver oxide, sulphuric acid and nitric acid.
+- Peroxydisulphuric Acid reacts with silver nitrate in an aqueous medium and forms silver oxide, sulphuric acid and nitric acid.

-- Use of peroxydisulfuric acid and its salts as a source of hydrogen peroxide opened the way for large-scale production of sulphuric acid.
+- Use of peroxydisulphuric acid and its salts as a source of hydrogen peroxide opened the way for large-scale production of sulphuric acid.

 - Used as a hypo eliminator in photography.

-- Used as a strong oxidant but the quantity of the oxidizing agent used can be varied in accordance to the desired reaction rate.
+- Used as a strong oxidant but the quantity of the oxidising agent used can be varied in accordance with the desired reaction rate.